DS-100/sp22/syllabus.md

 Regrade requests will **not** be considered in cases in which:

-- a student uploads the incorrect file to the autograder
+- a student uploads the incorrect file to the autograder.
-- the autograder fails to execute and the student does not notify the course staff _before the assignment deadline_
+- the autograder fails to execute and the student does not notify the course staff _before the assignment deadline_.
-- a student fails to save their notebook before exporting and uploads an old version to the autograder
+- a student fails to save their notebook before exporting and uploads an old version to the autograder.
-- a situation arises in which the course staff cannot ensure that the student's work was done before the assignment deadline
+- a situation arises in which the course staff cannot ensure that the student's work was done before the assignment deadline.
 <!--- a students submits without following the steps outlined in [@13](https://piazza.com/class/kqsiwfz12g0482?cid=13)-->

 ### Collaboration Policy and Academic Dishonesty